FerretLord68/git-bash/README.md

 - update & upgrade
 - save my perferd aliases
 - install ssh & sudo (for new installes of servers)
+- an install script for all bash scrpits.

 - Whatever Rene thinks is a good idea.